 Consider the difference:

 - Before niching: “We are a full-service digital marketing agency.”
-You compete with 50,000 other agencies on price.
+You compete with tens of thousands of agencies on price.

-- After niching: “We are the email marketing agency for e-commerce DTC brands doing $5-50M in revenue.”
-You compete with maybe 20 other agencies on expertise.
+- After niching: “We are the email marketing agency for e-commerce DTC brands.”
+You compete with a handful of agencies on expertise.

-- Inbound quality increases — When someone searches for “email marketing agency for e-commerce,” you show up.
-When they searched for “digital marketing agency,” you were on page 47.
+- Inbound quality increases.
+When someone searches for “email marketing agency for e-commerce,” you show up.
+When they searched for “digital marketing agency,” you were buried pages deep.

-- Outbound response rates increase — Your cold emails now say “I work exclusively with e-commerce brands like yours” instead of “I help businesses grow.”
-The specificity alone doubles or triples reply rates.
+- Outbound response rates increase.
+Your cold emails now say “I work exclusively with e-commerce brands like yours” instead of “I help businesses grow.”
+The specificity alone lifts reply rates.

 3. Directory and review site presence

-This is the closest thing to “set it and forget it” that exists in agency marketing.
-You create profiles once, ask for reviews over the next few weeks, and then the profiles generate inbound inquiries for months or years.
+This is the closest thing to set-it-and-forget-it in agency marketing.
+You create profiles once, gather reviews over a few weeks, and the profiles generate inbound inquiries for months.

 The directories that matter for agencies:

-- G2 — If you have a productized service or a SaaS tool alongside your agency.
+- G2.
+Useful if you have a productized service or a software tool alongside your agency.

 The action plan is simple:

-- Create a complete profile on each directory (2-3 hours total)
+- Create a complete profile on each directory.

-- Ask your 5 best clients to leave reviews on Clutch specifically (5 emails, 10 minutes)
+- Ask your five best clients to leave reviews on Clutch specifically.

-- After you hit 5-10 Clutch reviews, your profile starts appearing in category rankings
+- After you gather a handful of Clutch reviews, your profile starts appearing in category rankings.

 |---|---|---|---|

-The bottom line: A single new client pays for 2-4 years of AI outbound tooling.
-There is no other investment in your agency with that kind of return profile.
+The bottom line: A single new client can pay for years of AI outbound tooling.
+Few investments in your agency have that kind of return profile.

 Day 1: Define your niche and ICP (30 minutes)